Andrew McClary: Early life and career

-Andrew McClary was the second son of his father, Andrew Senior, who emigrated from Ulster, Ireland, with his wife and children to the British colonies in 1726 to escape British oppression that was common in Ireland in those days.
+Andrew McClary was the second son of his father, Andrew Senior, who emigrated from Ulster with his wife and children to British North America in 1726.
 In 1733 his family moved to Londonderry, New Hampshire, where they lived until 1738 and then moved to Epsom, New Hampshire, where the elder McClary soon died.
 McClary stood well over six feet tall, with a straight, proportioned and athletic build, with blue eyes and was known as a jovial and generous man.
 The McClary family were among the most prominent and respected families in the Suncook Valley region.

 McClary and his older brother John McClary were the leading influential men in all the town and military affairs.
 John became a colonel just before the American Revolution began.
 His nephew Michael would later become General Michael McClary.
 McClary served as the town clerk.
 His entries in the town books revealed a thorough knowledge of business and language and according to contemporary historian John C. French, exhibited a unique literary and writing style.
 His last entry in the town's records were made approximately one year before he died.

 McClary married Elizabeth McCrillis, their marriage producing five sons (James, Harvey, Andrew, John, and William) and three daughters (Elizabeth, Margaret, and Nancy.)
 Born in Ireland in 1730, (when it was the Kingdom of Ireland), McClary received his basic education there before coming to the colonies in America with his parents.
 McClary helped his father build a tavern on their farm in Epsom, which the younger McClary managed on a regular basis.
 After the death of his father in 1765 he became the proprietor of the farm and its tavern.
 With no meetinghouse in Epsom before 1794, all the town meetings were held at McClary’s Farm Tavern, which was also used for various social gatherings.

 In 1755 McClary led a company of soldiers in search of the Indians who massacred and took prisoners from the McCall family of Salisbury.
 During the French and Indian War the colonials of the New England frontier lived in constant fear of Indian attacks.
 McClary spent much of his time scouting the area, along with hunting and clearing of the land.
 He also became a local champion in the sport of boxing and wrestling.
 Along with Robert Rogers, McClary was also close friends with noted Revolutionary War figures like, John Goffe and John Stark, often meeting with them at the McClary farm tavern with increasing frequency where matters of the Revolution were now being openly discussed.